brikrey67/rails-views/readme.md

 ## Bonus: Songs

-- Define 7 RESTful routes and map to appropriate songs controller actions.
+- Define 7 RESTful routes and map to appropriate songs controller actions
 - Create a songs controller
-- Define 7 CRUD actions
 - Create appropriate view files

 ## Closing (5 min)

-- Who can remind us of the importance of a controller?
+- What is the role of the controller?
-- How does the view access data?
+- How do strong params protect us from malicious input?
 - What is the difference between render and redirect?
-- How does strong params protect us from malicious input?
+- How is a view able to access data?

 ## Homework